 - committing to other healthy coping mechanisms; and/or

-- committing to resolution of any outstanding conduct or legal proceedings.
+- committing to the resolution of any outstanding conduct or legal proceedings.

 The extent to which the student has demonstrated, by actions or plan, a commitment to pursuing accommodations (if applicable and appropriate) to support her/his successful return to campus.